Classes, Clinics, and Events

 - Build your core and upper body.

-- Develop walking as. whole body exercise.
+- Develop walking as a whole body exercise.

 One on One Sessions: Develop your internal awareness and experience for pain relief, better movement and posture, calm, clarity and a feeling of well-being.
 I use guided and felt imagery, somatic interception, Yoga therapy, movement coaching and intuitive counseling to help you build Physical, emotional and mental resilience and stamina.
 Contact me and let’s have a conversation about how I can help.
 Or make an appointment by clicking here.